 Nihari Masala Mix (For 5 pounds of meat)

-- Saute all of the whole spices in a nonstick frying pan for 2-5 minutes.
-Constantly stir to prevent burning.
-The aroma will indicate when you should take them out of the pan.
+- Dry roast all of the whole spices in a nonstick frying pan for 2-5 minutes.
+Constantly stir to prevent burning and remove them from the pan as soon as they release their aroma.

-- Grind all of the spices to a fine powder and mix with the powder spices (see notes).
+- Grind all of these spices to a fine powder and then mix them with the powder spices (see notes).

 Nihari

-- Add the meat and the nalli (marrow bones) and roast till no longer red
+- Add the meat and the nalli (marrow bones) and roast till they are no longer red.

-- Add the ground spices and 10 cups of water and bring to a boil
+- Add the ground spices and 10 cups of water and bring the mixture to a boil

-- Thinly slice and fry the onions in a ¼ cup of oil to a dark brown.
-Pour the onions and oil on the Nihari and simmer for another 30 minutes.
+- Thinly slice and fry the onions in a ยผ cup of oil to a dark brown.
+Pour the onions and oil on the Nihari and simmer for another 15 minutes.

 Garnish